AmiiThinks/AlphaEx/README.md

 To test these 2 modules, run
 `python test/test_submitter.py`, `python test/test_sweeper.py`
  (submitter needs to be configured first with you own setting.
-Please refer to the next section.)
+Please refer to later sections.)

 ## Dependencies
 1. python 3.7